Core-Periphery Structure in Networks: Detecting Core-Periphery Structure

 and $P(i,j)$ is the distance (i.e., number of edges in the shortest path) between nodes $i$ and $j$.
-A $k$-core of the graph $G$ is a maximal connected subgraph in which all nodes have degree at least $k$, and $V_{core}$ is the $k$-core with maximal $C_C(U)$.
-Using $k$-cores to examine core-periphery structure is computationally fast (and we note that one could, in principle, generalize Holme's method for weighted graphs), but it entails very strong restrictions on the notion of a network core.
+A $k$-core of the graph $G$ is a maximal connected subgraph in which all nodes have degree at least $k$, and $V_{\mathrm{core}}$ is the $k$-core with maximal $C_C(U)$.
+Using $k$-cores to examine core-periphery structure is computationally fast (and we note that one could, in principle, generalize Holme's method for weighted graphs using a notion of a weighted $k$-core \cite{havlin-weighted}), but it entails extremely strong restrictions on the notion of a network core.
+Philosophically, we view it as analogous to requiring a network community to be a clique.

-One expects the core of a network to have high connectivity to other parts of the network, so Da Silva \emph{et al}.\ introduced a measure of connectivity known as network \emph{capacity} \cite{Silva08}:
+One expects a core of a network to have high connectivity to other parts of the network, so Da Silva \emph{et al}.\ introduced a measure of connectivity known as network \emph{capacity} \cite{Silva08}:

-where $M$ is the total number of connected pairs of nodes and $P_l$ is the length of the shortest path between the $l$th pair of nodes.
+where $M$ is the total number of connected pairs of nodes and $P_l$ is the length of the shortest path between the $l^{\mathrm{th}}$ pair of nodes.
 Da Silva \emph{et al}.\ then defined a core coefficient as $cc=N'/N$, where $N$ is the total number of nodes in the network, $N'$ satisfies $\sum_{m=0}^{N'}K_m=0.9 \sum_{u=0}^{N}K_u$, and $K_m$ is the capacity of the network after the removal of $m$ nodes.
+(One could define a more general notion using a parameter instead of the specific value 0.9.)
 The nodes are removed in order of closeness centrality, which is defined as the mean shortest path from a node to each of the other nodes in a network~\cite{Silva08}.
-Note that in the remainder of this paper, we will use the following definition for closeness centrality of a node $j$ (there are several different ones available in the literature):
+Note that in the remainder of this paper, we will use the following definition for the closeness centrality of a node $j$ (there are several different definitions available in the literature \cite{New10}):

 where $P(i,j)$ is the sum of edge weights in a shortest path in the context of weighted networks.
 Da Silva \emph{et al}.\ considered only binary networks, but their method can be generalized straightforwardly to weighted networks.